lemmykc-gradient/lemmykc-gradient.github.io/index.md

 - [Kim Weatherall](https://www.sydney.edu.au/law/about/our-people/academic-staff/kimberlee-weatherall.html), The University of Sydney.
 - [Geordie Williamson](https://www.maths.usyd.edu.au/u/geordie/), The University of Sydney.

+# Partners
-This event is done in partnership with the Sydney Knowledge Hub.
+This event is made possible thanks to the support of the following organisations:
+- Sydney Knowledge Hub
+- The University of Sydney
+- Gradient Institute
+- Timaeus
+- Sydney Mathematical Research Institute

+# Contact
+If you have any questions, please contact Liam Carroll at liam.carroll@gradientinstitute.org .